alexscheitlin/digital-minimalism-watch-face/store/README.md

 ##  What’s New (Optional) (Maximum 4,000 Characters)

+Version 1.1.0: Add optional arc around the watch face indicating the progress on reaching the daily goals of steps

 Version 1.0.2: Horizontally center heart rate

 Version 1.0.1: Add Settings to color time, date, steps, heart rate and battery percentage individually and change default coloring to highlight the time